innosat-mats/MATS-L1-processing/README.rst

 ==========

 1. pip install . (requirements.txt not perfect yet so some additional packets may be required)

-2. Add calibration_data and testdata folder from box
+2. Add calibration_data and testdata folder from box https://chalmersuniversity.box.com/s/d25rklkjtw9shsayff3g34sryru6piv8 to root folder

 3. run pytest by typing "pytest" in root folder

 Note